corollari/bitcoin-covenants/README.md

 Several more use cases are described [on the OP\_CTV page](https://utxos.org/uses/).

+**Note**: Not all the covenants described in this document are generalized ones, as several are heavily restricted, therefore the use-cases that each covenant provides are not all the same.

 ## Why was this created?
 Because I spent a whole month researching ways to create covenants with the current capabilities of Bitcoin's Script and, after thinking I had found a beakthrough, I discovered that the same system I had thought about had already been described a few months ago in one of the thousands of posts of the bitcoin mailing list.
 The goal of this website is to provide information on bitcoin covenants so that other people don't end up wasting their time like I did.